Abhishek-2502/Jenkins_Master_Slave/README.md

 ## Step 3: Save and Test Connection
 1. Click **Save**.
 2. Go to the **Nodes** section and ensure it is online.
+3. If it is not online, then follow Step 4 and again check if it is online or not.
-3. Run a test job on the slave node to verify the connection.
+4. Run a test job on the slave node to verify the connection.

 ## Step 4: Get SSH Key in Jenkins-Master (ed25519)
 To obtain the ed25519 private and public key of the EC2 instance,